liicodes/liicodes/README.md

 ## 🎨 Hobbies
 - Poetry Writing (because why not)
+- Selling (i mean!)
+- Saas Startups (One day you'll use a tool i made)
 - Coding (yes, it's both a skill and a hobby!)
 - Studying (because knowledge is power)
 - Fitness Training (keeping the mind and body in sync)